SansBasnet/Implementation-of-Neural-Network/README.md

 # Implementation of Neural Network
 Implementing Neural Network on the infamous Irish dataset.

 On Irish dataset (uploaded on data folder here as well as on https://archive.ics.uci.edu/ml/datasets/iris), this algorithm evalutes: accuracy, Mean Squared Error (MSE), Crossentropy and log-likelihood.
-Followed by that, the function returns those five results that are correctcount, accuracy, MSE, Crossentropy and Loglikelihood in a list.
+Followed by that, the function returns those five results that are correctcount, accuracy, MSE, Crossentropy and Loglikelihood in a list

 This code is adopted from NNDL book by Nielson from Chapter 1; the original code is network.py (uploaded here on the the dataset folder.)
 In this code the target variable (y) of a dataset is assumed to be a vector of the form 'one-hot-vector' representation, which is a list of all 0's with exactly 1 for the target class.
 For instance, if there were four target classes in the dataset aka multiclass classification problem, and a specific instance's target class was 'three', the target was encoded as [0,0,1,0].
 This encoding scheme is known as 'categorical' format.